Far-Beyond-Pulsar/Graphy/README.md

 - 🔄 **Multi-Phase Compilation** - Graph expansion, data flow analysis, execution routing, and code generation
 - 🎨 **Target-Agnostic** - Support Rust, WGSL, or implement your own code generator
+- 🔌 **Multi-Output Nodes** - Break a vector into components or combine scalars into a compound value through a single `let` binding with zero-cost field accessors
 - 🧩 **Extensible Architecture** - Trait-based design for custom nodes and languages
 - 📊 **Smart Analysis** - Topological sorting, cycle detection, and dependency resolution
 - ⚡ **Parallel Processing** - Multi-threaded analysis with Rayon for large graphs (1.5x speedup at 6400+ nodes)